MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 10. Under **Distributed Key Management**, select whether to store encryption keys in Active Directory.
   >[!NOTE]
-  > Choose the settings for the service account and distributed key management, carefully.
+  > Choose the settings for the service account and distributed key management carefully.
 Based on your selection, encrypted data such as passwords in templates might not be available after the upgrade, and you'll need to enter them manually.

 11. In **Port configuration**, use the default port number for each feature or provide a unique port number that is appropriate in your environment.